• How to Screed a Floor: An In Depth Guide

 | by Holly Wood

 Knowing how to screed a floor is an essential skill if you want to create a perfectly smooth and level surface for your new flooring.
-Whether you’re renovating a room or laying a cement screed for tiles or hardwood, mastering this process makes all the difference in achieving a durable, flawless finish.
+Whether you’re renovating a room or laying a screed for tiles or hardwood, mastering this process makes all the difference in achieving a durable, flawless finish.

 What is Floor Screeding?

-Floor screeding refers to applying a layer of screed mix over a concrete subfloor to create a smooth and level surface for your flooring.
+Floor screeding refers to applying a layer of screed mix over a subfloor to create a smooth and level surface for your flooring.
 The screed layer acts as a foundation for the final floor finish, whether it’s tiles, wood, or carpet.

 You have a few types of screed to consider: bonded screed, unbonded screed, and floating screed.
 Let’s break down these different types of screeds.